 Most of the time, it is one of our immediate colleagues.
 Or it is our boss.
 Or it is a special friend.
 Sometimes it is our partner (or more likely our ex-partner).
 It can even be our teenage kid.

-In this edition, we deal with these potential people who push your red buttons.
+In this post, we deal with these potential people who push your red buttons.
 These are in fact the people who make you better, stronger and help you refine your personality.
 Consider this: they are your personal Gurus!

 How?
 See below and look deeply into your own red buttons!